-I’ve worked for more than twelve years in radio and television public broadcasting on-air fundraising hosting.
+I’ve worked for more than fifteen years in radio and television public broadcasting and on-air fundraising hosting.
 I have been producing for talent, hosting myself, directing on-air breaks from the control room, floor producing, etc.

-Here’s a sample of some of my on-air work, including scripted promos, live broadcast interviews, and unscripted live and live-to-tape fundraising breaks.
+Here’s a sample of my on-air work, including scripted promos, live broadcast interviews, and unscripted live and live-to-tape fundraising breaks.

-In fall 2012, I had an idea to produce and host a live post-“Downton Abbey” call-in talk show to draw viewers into a conversation with University faculty and prolong the discussion that we knew was happening in everyone’s living room, on social media, etc. Thus, “After Abbey” was born.
+In fall of 2012, I had an idea to produce and host a live post-Downton Abbey call-in talk show to draw viewers into a conversation with University faculty and prolong the discussion we knew was happening in everyone’s living room on social media, etc. Thus, “After Abbey” was born.
 It’s become a great way to connect WPSU to the viewers on television and through social media.
-We’ve developed a very loyal audience and have been thrilled with the response.
+We’ve developed a loyal audience and are thrilled with the response.

 More of the 2014 season of “After Abbey” found here: